-Some financial institutions offer car loans specifically for college students.
+Some financial institutions offer car loans for college students.
 These institutions consider the student’s limitations when they review the student’s application.
 For example, a full-time student cannot be expected to work full-time hours.
-Therefore, the student’s income is likely based in part-time and temporary work, but being a part-time employee does not disqualify the student from getting a loan!
+Therefore, the student’s income is likely based in part-time and temporary work, but being a part-time employee does not disqualify the student from getting student car loans.

-Banks and financial institutions that offer specialized car loans for students generally offer a break on the interest rates for students.
+Banks and financial institutions that offer a specialized student auto loan for students, generally offer a break on the interest rates for students.
 For example, a bank may offer a 0.5 percent interest rate decrease for as long as the student attends classes.
 If the student is also a customer of the bank, he may receive more rate discounts.

-Banks that offers specialized car loans for students may also extend the terms of the loan for lower payments.
-For example, the financial institution may provide the student with an extra six months to one year beyond the standard terms of the loan to lower payments.
+Banks that offer specialized car loans for students may also extend the terms of the loan for lower payments.
+For example, the financial institution may provide the student with an extra six months to one year beyond the standard terms of the student car loan to lower payments.

 Students Should Recognize A Bad Credit Trap

-Take steps to prevent your loan from becoming a trap that will lead you into debt and possibly getting bad credit.
+Car loans for students should no be a trap for bad credit.
+Take these steps to prevent getting lead into debt and possibly getting bad credit.

 - Build a Simple budget and stick to it.
-This will help with all your bills and financial commitments, not just your student loans.
+This will help with all your bills and financial commitments and your student loans.

 - Build good credit history.
 Use your credit cards carefully and responsibly to build a good credit score.
 This will ensure approval when you apply for larger amounts of credit later in life for a home or a business loan.